ShizukaDonaghue/luve/TESTING.md

 * **_As a Shopper, I can easily view the total of my purchases at any time so that I can keep track of what I'm spending._**

     When there is an item or are items in the bag, the total value is displayed under the Bag icon in the navbar.
-This is visible from all pages also so the users can keep track of their spend as they shop.
+This is visible on all pages also so the users can keep track of their spend as they shop.

 * **_As a Shopper, I can pay for my order with a card so that I can complete my order and receive it from the business._**

-    Credit card payments are accepted in the Checkout page to complete their purchase.
+    Credit card payments are accepted on the Checkout page to complete their purchase.

     <img src="docs/images/testing/card.png" width=300>